nirajwagh/truth_or_dare_android_app/README.md

 # truth_or_dare_android_app
-An android app to rotate a bottle for playing truth or dare game

 A simple ad-free android app for playing Truth or Dare game using a rotating bottle in the app.

 Users can select the number or participants, minimum and maximum rotation of bottle and the duration of rotation.

 This app does not connect to the internet and do not collect or store any type or user data.

 Play Store Link: https://play.google.com/store/apps/details?id=in.nirajwaghtech.truthordare